siddhi-io/www/docs/community/contribution.md

 If for some (unlikely) reason at any time CLA changes, you will get presented with the new CLA text on your first PR after the change.

+## Proposing Changes or Improvements

+You can propose changes or improvements by reporting an issue in the [Siddhi GitHub repository](https://github.com/siddhi-io/siddhi/issues) with the label `type/improvement` or `type/new-feature`.

+You can also start a thread in the [Siddhi-Dev Google Group](https://groups.google.com/forum/#!forum/siddhi-dev) to continue the discussion in detail.